 It is the attention to detail that gives the S80 its enhanced sophistication.
 The Executive interior package is the highest level of all-inclusive luxury, blending craftsmanship with technology, while the Inscription is a bespoke palette of options that gives the customer the opportunity to truly design the car to his or her personal taste.

-“The quality of the seats and other materials used in the car give it a true Scandinavian feel”, she continues.
+"The quality of the seats and other materials used in the car give the car a true Scandinavian feel," she continues.